Artichoke is a softneck garlic named for its appearance: several overlapping layers of cloves arranged similarly to an artichoke.

 Very vigorous, it can have up to 20 irregularly-shaped cloves per bulb ranging from large to very small.

 It stores well, but as a result is more difficult to peel because the skins are coarse and thick.
-We've found that the best device to remove the skins is a silcone garlic peeler.
+We've found that the best device to remove the skins is a silicone garlic peeler.

 The attractive bulbs are usually off-white with some purple splotches.
 They are perfect for braiding and store longer than most hardneck varieties — up to 8 months, even a year.